BSc (Hons)

 Placements

 Students on this course are encouraged to obtain and undertake work placements independently in the UK or overseas during their studies, providing hands-on experience in industry.
 These can range from a few weeks to a full year if students choose the sandwich year option.
 Placements may be conducted with external research institutions (which can be overseas).
 The option is subject to availability and selection criteria set by the industry or external institution.
-When undertaking optional placements, students will be required to cover their transport, accommodation, and general living costs.
+A Placement Year Fee is payable to the University of Lincoln during this year for students joining in 2025/26 and beyond.
+Students are expected to cover their own travel, accommodation, and living costs.

 What Can I Do with a Physics with Philosophy Degree?